Sylvain Lévesque

-Sylvain Lévesque (born November 30, 1973, in Lac-Mégantic, Quebec) is a Canadian politician, who serves as a member of the National Assembly of Quebec.
+Sylvain Lévesque (born November 30, 1973, in Lac-Mégantic, Quebec) is a Canadian politician, who served as a member of the National Assembly of Quebec.
 First elected for the riding of Vanier-Les Rivières in the 2012 election, he was defeated in the 2014 election.
 He was elected to the National Assembly in the 2018 election, representing the district of Chauveau.
+He did not seek re-election in the 2026 general election.

 Lévesque was a columnist with Le Journal de Québec publication from 2016 to 2018 where he blogged under the title "spin doctor".
 After being announced as a candidate for Chauveau; the Le Journal de Montreal kept his blog because his positions "can be disputable, his analyzes of political strategies are worth the detour".